 It doesn’t matter if you’re a gym rat, a lover of the great outdoors, or you used to be the best quarterback at your school.
 If you love to be physically active or enjoy watching sports, there’s a niche for you.

 Being healthy is a top priority for millions of people around the world.
-When it comes to fitness and sports, you can focus on exercise instruction and planning, nutrition, building mass or losing weight, or even making recommendations for gear and venues in your town.
+In fitness and sports, you can focus on exercise instruction and planning, nutrition, building mass or losing weight, or even making recommendations for gear and venues in your town.

 Also, if you’re a sports fan, there’s an enormous world of sports news, interviews, analysis, and discussions out there waiting for you.